Soyle-Productions/soyle-stories/.github/ISSUE_TEMPLATE/bug_report.md

 The description should contain the steps to reproduce the issue.
 Think of this like writing a new UAT.
 The difference is in how the steps are described and how many.
 The steps should be all the 'Given' statements and a final 'When' statement with the expected result being the failing 'Then' statement.
 However, do not use the 'Given' 'When' and 'Then' words.

 **Example:**
+If the UAT would be written like this:

     Given a project has been opened
     And a Location has been created
     And the Location List Tool has been opened
     When a Location is right-clicked
     Then the Location right-click menu should be open

-As the steps for the bug:
+Then the steps for filing the bug should look like this:

     1. Open a project
     2. Create a Location
     3. Open the Location List Tool
     4. Right-click the Location

 Expected Result: The Location right-click menu should be open Actual Result: The location right-click menu is not open